jsmithdev/ourss-proxy/README.md

 Simple reverse proxy for lambda

+> Written in common as serverless-http doesn't support ESM yet 😢

 ## Purpose

 Used for <https://ourss.app> when a feed's server fails / doesn't having CORS setup